gravityblast/gravityblast.com/_posts/2021-11-22-nft-built-in-swap-market-with-gasless-listing.md

 - smart-contracts
 ---

-More than a year ago a was working on a [Token Redeem dApp](https://github.com/status-im/keycard-redeem) for the [Keycard Hardware Wallet](https://keycard.tech/) that supported both **ERC20** and **ERC721** tokens.
+More than a year ago I was working on a [Token Redeem dApp](https://github.com/status-im/keycard-redeem) for the [Keycard Hardware Wallet](https://keycard.tech/) that supported both **ERC20** and **ERC721** tokens.
 While working on that I had the idea of adding some **gamification** to a startdard **ERC721 contract**: something similar to what I used to do when I was younger, **swapping NBA cards with friends** to collect all the players of my favourite team.